Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 The AI Unlimited manager orchestrates the engine's deployment and includes a web-based user interface for monitoring projects.
 And the manager is where you'll set up AI Unlimited.

-Installing the manager also creates a Git repository for user and project information.

 You'll deploy a server instance, on which the manager runs in a container controlled by [systemd](/docs/glossary.md#glo-systemd).

 :::tip